Posted on 05 Oct 2012 17:11 by EricT

-Haute cuisine is the origin of the French mother sauces, which most cooking students must learn early on in cooking school, and the very systematic tradition that French cooking is known for.
+Haute cuisine is the origin of the French mother sauces, which most cooking students must learn early on in cooking school, and the very systematic tradition for which French cooking is known.
 Haute cuisine was more or less systematized and codified by the famous French chefs Antonin Carême (Marie-Antoine Carême) and Georges-Auguste Escoffier.
 However, they worked on the shoulders of a much earlier chef who is often not given the credit he deserves.

 Until the 1600's, cooking remained mostly unorganized, unsystematic, and unrefined.
 There had been attempts at improvement, such as the contributions of Guillaume Tirel in his handwritten book Le Viandier (The cook), written in the 1300's and which later became the first printed cookbook.
 Tirel, usually called Taillevent, invented many new dishes with lots of sauces and soups, something that was lacking.
 He also got away from the heavy use of spices, which has often been thought to have been a way of covering bad flavors from meat that was passed its prime.
 However, the heavy and generous use of spices from far-off land, like saffron, cinnamon, nutmeg, anise, cardamon ginger, and cloves that was common in the great French banquet halls, was a reflection of the wealth of the aristocrats who feasted on such food and their game and fowl, you can bet, was fresh.
 Peasants would not have been able to afford exotic spices to cover up tainted meat, even if they had wanted to.
 Likely, they would not have been able to afford the meat in the first place.